The Joint Accreditation System of Australia and New Zealand (JASANZ)

 At the international level, NATA is a signatory body for testing, calibration, reference

-NATSPEC is not a conformity assessment body and the NCPR relies on conformity assessment performed by conformity assessment bodies with accreditation from the following accreditation bodies:
+NATSPEC is not a conformity assessment body and the NCPR relies on conformity assessment performed by Conformity Assessment Bodies and/or Accredited Testing Laboratories with accreditation from the following accreditation bodies:

 Akkreditierung Austria (Austria)